Srigns/shake-n-roll/README.md

 ### MPII Dataset Training:
   Details of the MPII dataset used for training the facial keypoint estimation model are provided, ensuring transparency and reproducibility of the results.
 ### Comprehensive Documentation:
   Detailed documentation guides users through setting up the project, training the model, integrating WebSocket communication, and running the Unity game.
-Additionally, explanations of the algorithm and its implementation are included to aid understanding.